 - Court fees

 This is probably the biggest difference you’ll find between no win no fee lawyers, and it’s definitely one to watch out for.
-The trap is that some no win no fee lawyers could still hit you with a large bill if they lose your case.
+The trap is that some no win no fee lawyers could still hit you with a large bill if your case is unsuccessful.

 Needless to say, these no win no fee lawyers should be avoided.

-Some no win no fee lawyers will pay the up-front costs / barrister fees for you, but then charge you interest on the costs at the end of your claim.
-This is likely to be because they’re using another firm to fund your case – they’re essentially taking out a loan on your behalf.
+Some no win no fee lawyers will pay the up-front costs and barrister fees for you, but then charge you interest on the costs at the end of your claim.
+We believe this is unfair to you and we would encourage you to choose a firm that doesn’t charge any interest.

-How do I choose the best no win no fee lawyer for my case?
+How do I choose a no win no fee lawyer?

 First, look at the lawyer’s costs agreement and ask the lawyer these three questions: